-An employee shall lose one (1) hour of on-call pay per day for a prior approved off-call assignment, failing to respond to an emergency notification, or missing an on-call assignment.
+An employee shall lose one (1) hour of on-call pay per day for a prior approved off-call assignment, not responding to the last notification within 15 minutes (unless at a supervisor's request, they are still requested to respond), not reporting to work within one (1) hour of a call out notification, or missing an on-call assignment.
+Employees who miss two (2) on-call assignments shall be prohibited from participating in the summer overtime list.